Princeton-CDH/lenape-timetree/content/leaves/lawsuit.md

 title: Lawsuit
 ---

-In 2006, the Lenape seek redress for the fraudulent Walking Purchase, but the US Tenth Circuit Court of Appeals rules that the claim, although substantive, is “nonjusticiable.”
+In 2006, Lunaapeew seek redress for the fraudulent Walking Purchase, but the US Tenth Circuit Court of Appeals rules that the claim, although substantive, is “nonjusticiable.”